 \Cref{ass:covid-bound} says that the fraction of individuals who have had Covid-19 (in a particular location) is lower among the group of individuals who have not been tested than among those who have been tested.
 This is a mild assumption.
 This assumption is likely to hold for two reasons.
 First, early in the pandemic, tests were predominantly given to individuals expressing Covid-19 symptoms.
-Second, even in states (or time periods) where testing has been available to anyone who wants to take a test, (i) individuals expressing symptoms are still among those most likely to take the test and (ii) it seems likely that there is some self-selection into taking the test among individuals who thought they may have Covid-19 even if they did not have the right combination of symptoms to otherwise warrant a test.
-It is also helpful to think about the limiting cases of the assumption. $P(C_{ilt}=1|T_{ilt}=0)=0$ in the case when no untested individuals have had Covid-19. $P(C_{ilt}|T_{ilt}=0) = P(C_{ilt}=1|T_{ilt}=1)$ if the probability of having had Covid-19 is the same for individuals who have not been tested as for individuals who have been tested.
+Second, even in states (or time periods) where testing was available to anyone who wanted to take a test, (i) individuals expressing symptoms were still among those most likely to take the test and (ii) it seems likely that there was some self-selection into taking the test among individuals who thought they may have Covid-19 even if they did not have the right combination of symptoms to otherwise warrant a test.
+It is also helpful to think about the limiting cases of the assumption. $\P(C_{ilt}=1|T_{ilt}=0)=0$ in the case when no untested individuals have had Covid-19. $\P(C_{ilt}=1|T_{ilt}=0) = \P(C_{ilt}=1|T_{ilt}=1)$ if the probability of having had Covid-19 is the same for individuals who have not been tested as for individuals who have been tested.
 This condition would hold if testing were randomly assigned.